radical-cybertools/radical.analytics/docs/source/metrics.md

 But the metrics also have several drawbacks:

  - While the resulting numbers have the units of time, they do not represent real time.
 Specifically, the individual times do *not* add up to over all
    times:

 ```
    P -: "      ----         -  ----  -             -                     "
    P =: "          ========  ==    ============     ==================   "
    P  : "........         ...........       .......                   ..."

    11 * '-' + 40 * '=' + 29 * ' ' = 80 ticks
 ```

    So the resulting sum is 80 time ticks, where originally the system consisted of 2 components, each running for 64 ticks = 128 ticks.
 The projection collapses overlapping ranges to a single range, thus removing information!

  - The metric does not weight activities, making it less intuitive.
 Consider an extreme case: a system of 100 components, all living for 100 ticks, has one component which is active 100% of the time, and 99 components which are inactive 100% of the time.
 Our metric would would account for 100 active ticks and 100 inactive ticks.

-      - The result seems to naively indicate that the system was busy all the time - which is true, but does not characterize the behavior well.
+   - The result seems to naively indicate that the system was active all the time -- which is true, but does not characterize the behavior well.
-      - the result weighs all active components (1) and all inactive components (99) the same, seeming to indicate that the system was active at 50%, which does not well represent the behavior.
+   - the result weighs all active components (1) and all inactive components (99) the same, seeming to indicate that the system was active at 50%, which does not represent the behavior very well.

 So, while the metric is better able to represent the system behavior than simply adding time ticks for all components, it requires significant caution when interpreting the resulting values.